cult-of-coders/grapher/docs/outside_meteor.md

     const actualQuery = createQuery(query);

-    // if it's not a named query and the collection is not exposed, don't allow it. if (actualQuery.isGlobalQuery && !actualQuery.collection.__isExposedForGrapher) {
+    // if it's not a named query and the collection is not exposed, don't allow it.
+    // if you don't put this snippet of code, people will be able to do { users: { services: 1 } } types of queries.
+    // this is related to global queries. if (actualQuery.isGlobalQuery && !actualQuery.collection.__isExposedForGrapher) {
         throw new Meteor.Error('not-allowed');
     }